 Aloe is rich in amino acids and minerals.
 It is analgesic (relieves pain), antibacterial, anti-fungal, antibiotic, and restorative.
 Beautiful.

 Aloe vera is cold, moistening, a bit bland and salty.
 It specifically benefits the skin, the Stomach, Lungs and the Intestines.

-Clears heat in internally, reduces inflammation and irritation in the sinuses, Stomach, Intestines and Lungs–Aloe’s cold nature means it pulls out heat and inflammation.
+Clears heat in internally, reduces inflammation and irritation in the sinuses, Stomach, Intestines and Lungs – Aloe’s cold nature means it pulls out heat and inflammation.
 Use it internally for constipation, peptic ulcers, chronic constipation or hot diarrhea, IBS, Crohn’s, acid reflux and burning or gnawing sensations in the stomach or on the tongue.
-It is also very helpful with chronic asthma and inflammation in the sinuses.
+It is also very helpful with chronic asthma and inflammation in the sinuses and in the treatment of summer heat or heat exhaustion.
 Dosing is about 1/2-1 tablespoon in 8 oz of water 1-2 x a day.